Fall 2026 Applciation Update

 • Demonstrated ability in (or potential for) clinical excellence and leadership.

-• For the Adult Gerontology Acute Care NP track, at least one year of critical care experience (ICU/Emergency Department) is preferred.
+• For the Adult Gerontology Acute Care NP track, at least one year of critical care experience (ICU/Emergency Department) is required.

 • For the Pediatric Acute Care NP track, at least one year of pediatric acute care experience is required.
 ICU/Emergency Department experience is preferred.